How to apply for the ECTEG courses materials?

-All course materials developed for ECTEG are available free of charge strictly for law enforcement organisations involved within an IT forensics or IT crime training process.
+All course materials developed for ECTEG are available free of charge strictly for law enforcement organisations involved in IT forensics or IT crime training process.

 One of the following organisations, which plans to organise one or more training session(s) restricted for attendees from Law Enforcement, based, fully or partially, on ECTEG materials: